ropensci/aorsf/joss/paper.md

 A common challenge in risk prediction is censoring.
 The term 'censor' indicates partial observation of something.
 Censoring occurs often in medical studies that track the elapsed time from a baseline visit to the occurrence of an event.
 For example, censoring can occur if study coordinators lose contact with a participant or the study concludes before the participant experiences the event.

 Decision trees can engage with censored outcomes by recursively partitioning data using standard descriptive tests (e.g., the log-rank test) and applying estimation techniques for censored outcomes to generate predicted values in leaf nodes, such as the survival curve or the cumulative hazard function [@ishwaran2008random].

-# Statement of need

-The purpose of ``aorsf`` is to allow oblique RSFs to be fit and interpreted efficiently.
-The target audience includes both __analysts__ aiming to develop an accurate risk prediction model (e.g., see @segar2021development) and __researchers__ who want to conduct experiments comparing different techniques for identifying linear combinations of predictor variables (e.g., see @katuwal2020heterogeneous).

-## Related software

-The `obliqueRF` and `RLT` R packages support oblique random forests (RFs) for classification and regression, but not survival.
-The `ranger`, `randomForestSRC`, and `party` packages support axis-based RSFs but not oblique RSFs.
-The ``obliqueRSF`` R package fits oblique RSFs, but has high computational overhead, provides a limited set of tools to interpret oblique RSFs, and does not enable customization of routines used to fit oblique RSFs.

 # Newton Raphson scoring